grnet/kamaki/docs/library/extend.rst

 Implementing a new class or module
 """"""""""""""""""""""""""""""""""

-Each class or module needs a seperate test sub-module.
+Each class or module needs a separate test sub-module.
 By convention, each class or module under *kamaki.clients*, should be located in a separate directory.

 Example 1: To add a NewService class that implements *kamaki.clients.Client*:

-* create a new_service package and implement the unit tests in *kamaki.clients.new_service.test*:
+* Create a new_service package and implement the unit tests in *kamaki.clients.new_service.test*:

 .. code-block:: console

     $ mkdir new_service && touch new_service/test.py

-* create the package file for the package implementation:
+* Create the package file for the package implementation:

 .. code-block:: console